june616/cs5500/Assignment3/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Junyao Feng
 - How many hours did it take you to complete this assignment?
+4 hours
 - Did you collaborate with any other students/TAs/Professors?
+Yes
 - Did you use any external resources?
 (Cite them below)
   - tbd
   - tbd